How to Tell a Lithograph from a Regular Print

 Ever stared at a “print” and wondered, is this a real lithograph or just a copy?
-You’re not alone — thousands of art buyers search “lithograph versus print” every month trying to figure it out.
+You’re not alone — many art buyers find it tricky to tell the difference between a genuine lithograph and a reproduction.

 In this guide, we’ll make it simple.
 By the end, you’ll know how to: